cncf/demo/docs/drafts/writeup.md

 - A deterministic demo app/deployment as a comprehensive smoketest & benchmark

-The community need to mix and match the multiple supported components with arbitrary  neccessary for custom deployments can be benefit from a set of "blessed"  kubernetes-flavored host OS images and a more typical real-world artifcat
+The community need to mix and match the multiple supported components with arbitrary neccessary for custom deployments can be benefit from a set of "blessed"  kubernetes-flavored host OS images and a more typical real-world artifcat to check their customizations against.